El Tajín: History of the city

-At the end of the Classic period, El Tajín survived the widespread social collapse, migrations and destructions that forced the abandonment of many population centers at the end of this period.
+At the end of the Classic period, El Tajín survived the widespread social collapse, migrations and destruction that forced the abandonment of many population centers at the end of this period.
 El Tajín reached its peak after the fall of Teotihuacan, and conserved many cultural traits inherited from that civilization.
 It reached its apogee in the Epi-Classic (900-1100 CE) before suffering destruction and the encroachment of the jungle.

 El Tajín prospered until the early years of the 13th century, when it was destroyed by fire, presumably started by an invading force believed to be the Chichimecs.
 The Totonacs established the nearby settlement of Papantla after the fall of El Tajín.
 El Tajín was left to the jungle and remained covered and silent for over 500 years.
 While the city had been completely covered by jungle from its demise until the 19th century, it is unlikely that knowledge of the place was completely lost to the native peoples.
 Archeological evidence shows that a village existed here at the time the Spanish arrived and the area has always been considered sacred by the Totonacs.
 However, there are no records by any Europeans about the place prior to the late 18th century.